seph702/LevelViewer64/README.md

 ### Current Features
 - Includes all levels from Super Mario 64 including Castle Grounds, Castle Inside, all 15 regular levels, all Bowser levels, cap switch levels, and more!
-- All areas of the level are loaded simultaneously (unlike in the original game) and placed manually to remove all transitions between areas.
+- All areas of a level are loaded simultaneously (unlike in the original game) and placed manually to remove all transitions between areas.
 - Lighting works just as it does in the original game.
 - All waterboxes and moving textures are correctly placed and displayed.
 - Nearly all objects and models are correctly placed and sized.
 - Flying first person camera with noclip.
 - Title Menu with a small Easter egg.
-- Level Select menu to quickly and easily change levels.
+- Level Select menu to quickly change levels.
 - Options Menu with options to toggle textures, skybox, and wireframe as well as sliders for field-of-view and mouse sensitivity.
 - Almost all graphics rendering is perfectly accurate to the original.
 Even complicated things such as the sheets of transparent ice inside the igloo in Snowman's Land work properly.